michaelusner/GoDaddyDNSUpdater/README.md

 ```

 ## USAGE
-1) Fill out the relevant fields in the data.py file.
+1) Fill out the relevant fields in the .env file or environment variables.

+    # Your GoDaddy API key
+    KEY = "<key>"

+    # Your GoDaddy API secret key"
+    SECRET = "<secret>"

+    # Your domain name - ex: example.com"
+    DOMAIN = "example.com"

    You can obtain the secret and key from
    https://developer.godaddy.com/

 2) Run the utility on your local system to update the DNS record for GoDaddy.
   ```
   > source .venv/bin/activate